eventide-project/useful-objects/README.md

 Transparency is not _of_ tests.
 It is _used by_ tests.
 Transparency is of design.

-Said otherwise: the presence of test doubles (mocks, stubs, spies) signifies that an object's deign itself is not accounting for the use cases that it is engaged in.
+Said otherwise: the presence of test doubles (mocks, stubs, spies) signifies that an object's design itself is not accounting for the use cases that it is engaged in.
 The object is being asked to do things that it's not designed for.

 There's no doubt that a Ruby object can be brute-forced into such a thing, but that doesn't solve the problem of a class expressing its uses in its own code.